Guinea pig: Guinea pig

-The origin of "guinea" in "guinea pig" is hard to explain.
+Despite their name, guinea pigs are not native to Guinea, nor are they closely related to pigs.
+The origin of "guinea" in "guinea pig" is unclear.
 One proposed explanation is that the animals were brought to Europe by way of Guinea, leading people to think they had originated there.
 "Guinea" was also frequently used in English to refer generally to any far-off, unknown country, so the name may be a colorful reference to the animal's exotic origins.

 Another hypothesis suggests the "guinea" in the name is a corruption of "Guiana", an area in South America.
 A common misconception is that they were so named because they were sold for the price of a guinea coin.
 This hypothesis is untenable because the guinea was first struck in England in 1663, and William Harvey used the term "Ginny-pig" as early as 1653.
 Others believe "guinea" may be an alteration of the word coney (rabbit); guinea pigs were referred to as "pig coneys" in Edward Topsell's 1607 treatise on quadrupeds.

 How the animals came to be called "pigs" is not clear.
 They are built somewhat like pigs, with large heads relative to their bodies, stout necks, and rounded rumps with no tail of any consequence; some of the sounds they emit are very similar to those made by pigs, and they spend a large amount of time eating.
 They can survive for long periods in small quarters, like a "pig pen", and were easily transported by ship to Europe.

 Other languages

 Guinea pigs are called quwi or jaca in Quechua and cuy or cuyo (plural cuyes, cuyos) in the Spanish of Ecuador, Peru, and Bolivia.

 Many of the animal's names allude to pigs.
 The German word is Meerschweinchen, literally "little sea pig", apparently because they were brought to Germany from overseas.
 Similarly, in Polish they are called świnka morska, in Hungarian tengerimalac, and in Russian морская свинка (morskaya svinka).

 The French term is cochon d'Inde (Indian pig) or cobaye; the Dutch called it Guinees biggetje (Guinean piglet) or cavia (or in some dialects, Spaanse rat); and in Portuguese, it is variously referred to as cobaia, from the Tupi word, or as porquinho da Índia (little Indian pig).
 This association with pigs is not universal among European languages; for example, the common word in Spanish is conejillo de Indias (little rabbit of the Indies).

 The Chinese refer to the animal as 豚鼠 (túnshǔ, "pig mouse"), and sometimes as 荷蘭豬 (hélánzhū, 'Netherlands pig') or 天竺鼠 (tiānzhúshǔ, "Indian mouse").
 The Japanese word for guinea pig is モルモット (morumotto), which derives from the name of another mountain-dwelling rodent, the marmot.
 This word is how the guinea pigs were called by Dutch traders, who first brought them to Nagasaki in 1843.
-The other, and less common, Japanese word for guinea pig, using kanji, is 天竺鼠 (てんじくねずみ or tenjiku-nezumi), which translates as "India rat".
+A less common Japanese word for guinea pig is 天竺鼠 (てんじくねずみ or tenjiku-nezumi), which translates as "India rat".